flatpak/flatpak-builder-tools/node/README.md

 A more modern successor for flatpak-npm-generator and flatpak-yarn-generator, for Node 10+ only.
 (For Node 8, use flatpak-npm-generator and flatpak-yarn-generator.)

+**NOTE:** `--xdg-layout` was recently changed to be the default.
+In the stark majority of cases, this needed to be passed, so you can now omit using it explicitly.
+If you're on a relatively old Electron version before this was required, however, you can disable it explicitly via `--no-xdg-layout`.

 ## Requirements

 - flatpak-builder 1.1.2 or newer